-The Wolper Law Firm is currently investigating claims against Jim Rhodes, a Financial Advisor at Rhodes Securities, Inc. in Fort Worth, Texas.
+The Wolper Law Firm, P.A. is currently investigating claims against Jim Rhodes, a Financial Advisor at Rhodes Securities, Inc. in Fort Worth, Texas.
 Jim Rhodes has been in the securities industry since 1973 and previously worked at Financial First Securities, a brokerage firm that was expelled from the securities industry.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), two customers filed large dollar customer complaints against Jim Rhodes in 2017.
 The first customer complaint, filed in January 2017, alleged “breach of fiduciary duty, negligence, and breach of contract.”
 The matter was settled for $810,000.
 The second complaint, filed in September 2017, alleges “unsuitable investments, breach of fiduciary duty and failure to supervise.”
 The alleged damages are $250,000 and the matter remains pending.